About Easy Mindfulness for Everyone

 Not something to achieve, but something to allow.

-Not a destination, but a natural quality that becomes more apparent when striving softens.
+Not a destination, but a natural quality that can become more apparent when striving softens.

 How This Work Tends to Be Used